Manor Hotel fire

-A fire occurred at the Manor Hotel in Quezon City, Metro Manila, Philippines on August 18, 2001.
-Killing 74 people, it is the worst recorded hotel fire in the country.
+The Manor Hotel fire was a fire at the Manor Hotel in Quezon City, Metro Manila, Philippines on August 18, 2001.
+With a death toll of 74, it is considered to be the second worst structural fire in Philippine history, tied with the 2015 Kentex slipper factory fire and only behind the Ozone Disco fire in 1996.

 Building

 The Manor Hotel occupied a six-storey concrete building along Kamias Road in Quezon City, Metro Manila.
 According to local authorities it was built around the late 1970s and could have been previously affected by an earlier fire.
-At the time of the fire, the building had no windows at the rear and its windows are blocked by white iron bars, which is a common anti-burglary feature.
+At the time of the fire, the building had no windows at the rear and other windows were blocked by white iron bars, which was a common anti-burglary feature.
 Its fire exits were also obstructed.
-The first two floors from the ground are used as office spaces.
+The first two floors from the ground were used as office spaces.